brandon1024/IEEE-Workshop/PART2-MEMORY-ALLOCATION/README.md

 ## The Basics of Dynamic Memory Allocation
 In C, when you want a piece of memory, you have two options.
 You can either allocate memory on the [stack](https://www.gribblelab.org/CBootCamp/7_Memory_Stack_vs_Heap.html) or on the [heap](https://www.gribblelab.org/CBootCamp/7_Memory_Stack_vs_Heap.html).

-When you allocate memory on the stack, it is of fixed size.
-You have to define it's size as a constant (must be defined at compile-time).
+When you allocate memory on the stack, it has to be of fixed size.
+You have to define its size as a constant (which must be defined at compile-time).
 So, you might do something like this:
 ```
 int func()
 {